Meadowlarke/Bibliography/Lewis2008.md

 323: Event as a watershed moment, conversation between Ewart and Lewis (the author).

 ## Chapter 9: The AACM in New York

+325: John Stubblefield in NYC, living with Ornette Coleman.

+326: The first wave of AACM members in NYC.

+327: Anthony Braxton begins to get attention.

+-: Positive reception in France, negative reception in the US.

+328: Bad economy and new forms of collectivity.

+-: Collective Black Artists.

+329: Being a Black only group.

+-: The Art Ensemble of Chicago's first NYC concert and its theatrics.

+330: Samuel Gilmore and divisions in the NYC art world.

+331: Racism at the National Endowment for the Arts.

+332: "Play-in" protest at the Guggenheim Foundation offices.

+333: News of success in NYC reaches Chicago.

+-: The majority move.

+334: Leonard Jones moves to NYC.

+-: Finding housing in the federally subsidized Manhattan Plaza.

+-: Abrams's move to NYC.

+335: The whiter racial makeup of Manhattan.

+336: Influx of Californians.

+-: Chico Freeman.

+338: Differences in playing between AACM members and the NYC scene.

+339: Braxton's *Creative Orchestra Music 1976.*

+340: The difficulty of this music.

+341: Bimusicality.

+-: The author's breakout moment at this time.

+342: Braxton's "under the rug" strategy with the Arista record label.

+343: Relationship with and centrality of NYC.

+344: WKCR four-day concert.

+-: Review in the New Yorker.

+345: "New Jazz" Festival 1977.

+346: European jazz festivals.

+347: Electronics and computers.

+348: More reviews from European festivals.

+349: Alternative art spaces in NYC.

+350: Representation as "loft jazz."

+351: Resistance to the term.

+352: End of the loft jazz phenomenon by the early 80s.

+353: Moving beyond boundaries.

+355: Breakdown of traditional generational power in NYC jazz.

+356: Economic competition.

+357: Competition with the native NYC tradition.

+358: Is it really jazz?

+359: Third Stream Movement.

+361: Composition and cultural dialogue.

+362: Multi-instrumentalism.

+364: Practicing unusual instruments.

+365: Boundary maintenance.

+366: Bakara's criticism of "Tail Europe."

+367: Entry into classical music by Black composers.

+368: Denying engagement with European traditions.

+369: The press's unpreparedness for the AACM.

+370: The AACM, indigenous experimentalism.

+371: American classical music.

+372-388: More on ideas of jazz and classical music and institutions.

+## Chapter 10: The New Regime in Chicago